IndraGunawan/symfony-docs/mailer.rst

 With this configuration, all emails will be sent to ``youremail@example.com``, except for those sent to ``internal@example.com``, ``internal-monitoring@example.fr``, etc., which will receive emails as usual.

-.. versionadded:: 7.1

-    The ``allowed_recipients`` option was introduced in Symfony 7.1.

 Write a Functional Test
 ~~~~~~~~~~~~~~~~~~~~~~~